meilisearch/meilisearch/README.md

 #### Compile and run it from sources

-If you have the Rust toolchain already installed on your local system, clone the repository and change it to your working directory.
+If you have the latest stable Rust toolchain installed on your local system, clone the repository and change it to your working directory.

 ```bash
 git clone https://github.com/meilisearch/MeiliSearch.git